“A few figs from thistles…”

 The strip of land between the original townsite and the river attracted enough industry to warrant a railway siding when the Milwaukee Road arrived.
 Anton Kraus and his sons relocated their blacksmithing and evolved into an iron foundry, but the scale of manufacturing in the 1880s was cramped; the West Bank offered a solution.
 Expansion beyond the river also removed a growing fire hazard that had begun to concern the city.

-Ironstone Manufacturing was a pioneer in that new part of Agincourt called “Industry” on the west bank of the Muskrat.
+Hearthstone Manufacturing was a pioneer in that new part of Agincourt called “Industry” on the west bank of the Muskrat.
 David Parmelee, a businessman from Rockford, Illinois, had visited the area about 1905 and chose to expand here.
-Ironstone manufactured enamel cookware and other utensils in a plant managed by his son-in-law Aidan Archer.
+Hearthstone manufactured enamel cookware and other utensils in a plant managed by his son-in-law Aidan Archer.